Skip to menu Skip to content Skip to footer

 Media expert

-Venero has published two collections of short stories and eleven novels, four of which have been published internationally.
+Venero Armanno has published two collections of short stories and twelve novels, four of which have been published internationally.
 In 2002 his novel The Volcano won Best Australian Fiction Book in the Queensland Premier’s Literary Awards, and the same novel was shortlisted for the Courier Mail Book of the Year Award.
 Two years earlier his novel Firehead was shortlisted in the Queensland Premier’s Literary Awards.
-His latest novel, The Crying Forest, was published in 2022.
+His latest publications are The Rays Slip Away and Thunder on the Mountain, as well as the first international publication of an earlier novel, Black Mountain.
 His short stories have been anthologised internationally, including publications in Barcelona, Hungary, Canada and Serbia.
 As well as writing for adults, Venero has three illustrated books for younger readers.
-Also a scriptwriter, Veny has worked with a number of production companies, including Tristram Miall Films (Strictly Ballroom, Children of the Revolution, Looking for Alibrandi) and Liberty Films (Fire, Medivac, The Day of the Roses, The Loves of Lionel's Life), on film adaptations of his novels.
+Also a scriptwriter, Venero has worked with a number of production companies, including Tristram Miall Films (Strictly Ballroom, Children of the Revolution, Looking for Alibrandi) and Liberty Films (Fire, Medivac, The Day of the Roses), on film adaptations of his novels.

-Looking ahead, Venero has four new novellas, an anthology, and a new novel contracted for publication in late 2024 through 2025 and 2026.
+Looking ahead, Venero has novellas, an anthology, and a new book being readied for publication through 2025 and 2026.

 Affiliate of Centre for Innovation in Pain and Health Research (CIPHeR)